LanqingL/SCS/README.md

 Our evaluation pipeline is based on [Volumetric Aggregation Transformer](https://github.com/Seokju-Cho/Volumetric-Aggregation-Transformer).
 Please follow the dataset preparation steps for PASCAL-5i dataset in this repository.

 ## Prerequisites
-pytorch installation, set cudatoolkit to your cuda version or choose an installation using these [instructions](https://pytorch.org/get-started/previous-versions/#v18).
+Pytorch installation, set cudatoolkit to your cuda version or choose an installation using these [instructions](https://pytorch.org/get-started/previous-versions/#v18).
 ```
 conda install pytorch==1.9.0 torchvision==0.10.0 torchaudio==0.9.0 cudatoolkit=11.3 -c pytorch -c conda-forge
 ```